This is a guest post by Ken Miyamoto from ScreenCraft.

 There are lessons to master about story, structure, and characterization in your screenplays — these fifteen simple but important screenplay rules have nothing to do with them.
 They won’t make you a better cinematic storyteller.
 They won’t catapult you up the Hollywood totem pole.
 However, they will certainly make your scripts more professional-looking, streamlined, and easier to read — the happier the script reader, the better chances of getting that coveted Consider or Recommend when they write their script coverage.

-Once you’ve got these simple rules down, write your next screenplay in 5 weeks with this free guide.
+Once you’ve got these simple rules down, write your next screenplay in 5 weeks with this guide.

 Remember and implement these simple rules, and you’ll jump ahead of 95% of the screenplays and screenwriters out there.